 Activity output achievements reflected as planned versus actuals.
 Data should be presented per month for all months under the active award.
-Include total number of participants targeted and reached overall disaggregated by sex.
-If participants are reached by more than one modality, please note this in your narrative.
+Include all data as required by the award which may include information on sex, age, IDP, etc. If participants are reached by more than one modality, please note this in your narrative.
 Please provide narrative description for any and all results over or under targets by more than 10 percent.